GillianoA/TaskManagementSystem/README.md

-# Task Management System with Docker Containerization
+# Task Management System

 A modern full-stack task management application built with .NET Core and React, featuring secure authentication, robust database design, and containerized deployment using Docker.

-## Current Features and Technologies Used in the Project
+## Current Features and Technologies

 ### Authentication System
 - User registration with email and password